Now In Stock: HiveAlive Fondant is valuable all year round, including while temperatures are too low to feed syrup.

 The factors at play include:

-It isn't too difficult for someone with a trained eye to tell the identify the different kinds of bees based on their physical appearance.
+It isn't too difficult for someone with a trained eye to identify the different kinds of bees based on their physical appearance.
 Let's look at some of the more common races.

 Originally from the Apennine Peninsula in Italy, Italian bees were introduced to America in 1859 and quickly replaced the original black or German bees brought over by the first colonists.